BarbieCue/gradle-repository-restriction/README.md

 # └── build.gradle.kts

 plugins {
   `maven-publish` # Activating the plugin.
-Now, I can publish to my custom repository or maven local.
+Now, I can publish in our in-house maven repository or maven local.
 }

 # No need for a publishing.repositories { .. } block.